sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 The first step for Alice is to generate a public and private keypair.

-In FIPS 203, this function is termed ML-KEM.KeyGen() (see section 7.1 of
+In FIPS 203, this function is `ML-KEM.KeyGen()` (see section 7.1 of
 {{FIPS203}}).
-It internally calls the random number generator for a seed and produces both a public key (termed an encapsulation key in FIPS 203) and a private key (termed a decapsulation key).
-The seed can be securely retained, but must be treated with the same safeguards as the private key.
-Other intermediate data ust be securely deleted.
+It internally calls the random number generator for a seed and produces both a public key (termed an encapsulation key for KEMs) and a private key (termed a decapsulation key).
+The seed can be securely retained as the 64-byte seed format of the decapsulation key, but must be treated with the same safeguards as the private key.
+The seed format allows fast reconstruction of the expanded key pair format, and elides the need for format checks of the expanded key formats.
+Other intermediate data must be securely deleted.

 The public key can be freely published (and Bob will need it for his part of the process); this step may be performed simply by transmitting the key to Bob.
-However, the private key must be kept secret.
+However, the private key in either format must be kept secret.

 ## ML-KEM Encapsulation